akbarrafiey/DSC40B-SP24/syllabus.md

 ### Campuswire

-We'll be using [Campuswire](${ vars.campuswire.url }) as our course message board.
-You should have received an invitation via email, but if not you should be able to join by clicking the link above and using the access code `XXZVRD`.
+We'll be using [Campuswire](https://campuswire.com/p/GAA99D8BF) as our course message board.
+You should have received an invitation via email, but if not you should be able to join by clicking the link above and using the access code `0853`.
 Be sure sure to join Campuswire as soon as possible, since all course communication will be done through it.

 If you have a question about anything to do with the course  &mdash; if you're